 Infectivity studies, viral vectors, adventitious viruses, and correlates of protection

-Tumor cell, tissue, and circulating tumor cell (CTC) identification and characterization
+T-Cell activation, tumor cell, tissue, and circulating tumor cell (CTC) identification and characterization

 Viral and bacterial infection of mammalian cells